apache/cordova-docs/docs/en/3.0.0/cordova/compass/compass.getCurrentHeading.md

 -------------------

 - Android
+- BlackBerry 10
 - iOS
 - Tizen
-- Windows Phone 7 and 8 ( if available in hardware )
+- Windows Phone 7 and 8 (if available in hardware)
 - Windows 8

 Quick Example